hbkworld/streaming-spec/complex_types.md

 The Metainfo_Type indicates how data in the Metainfo_Data block is encoded.
 This 32 bit word is always transmitted in little endian.

+The endianness of the meta information Metainfo_Data block depends on the meta information format.

+- json is not a binary format, hence there is not endianness
+- msgpack uses big endian.

 ### Notifications